- 1. Upload your app

 9. Batch/On-Demand Execution of Automated Test Cases

-The above example, called Interactive Mode, is used to observe the execution of the Automated Test in real time.
-This allows you to ensure that a newly created Automated Test Case behaves as expected.
+In the Interactive Mode, you can observe the execution of the automated test in real time.
+This allows you to ensure that a newly created automated test case behaves as expected.
 This mode is also useful for when you want to observe the results of a test in real time.

 For scenarios where you want to execute multiple test cases in batch on a variety of devices, you can use Batch Model.
-This is a good way to perform regression Testing.
-This action is perform using the New Run Menu under Automated Test Runs Menu.
+This is a good way to perform regression testing.
+To do so, navigate to the Automation tab from the left menu bar, select Runs & Reports and click on Add New Schedule.

 10. Convert Manual to Automated Test